 Definition of Advertising

-Ads can be placed everywhere – from newspapers, radio, TV, Billboards to modern-day social media platforms
+Ads can be placed everywhere – from newspapers, radio, TV, Billboards to modern-day social media platforms.

 Key Differences Between PR and Advertising

 Now that we have a brief introduction to both PR and advertising, let’s discuss their differences in detail.
+When you pit Advertising vs PR, several clear contrasts emerge:

-• Purpose
+Purpose

 Purpose – PR Vs Advertising

-You must have seen companies nowadays launch social initiatives like Corporate Social Responsibility(CSR).
-These are PR campaigns designed to showcase how committed the company is to social causes.
+You must have seen companies nowadays launch social initiatives, such as Corporate Social Responsibility (CSR).
+These are PR campaigns designed to showcase the company’s commitment to social causes.
 This improves the public perspective of the company.

-• Credibility and Trust
+Credibility and Trust

 Credibility and Trust – PR Vs Advertising

 Conversely, advertising is paid media.
-Here brand promotion is done in exchange for money.
+Here, brand promotion is done in exchange for money.
 Naturally, it is less credible in the eyes of customers compared to earned media like PR.

-• Control Dynamics
+Control Dynamics

 Control Dynamics – PR vs Advertising